lstak/SharePoint-proxy-for-Sencha-Touch/README.md

 * only works with Sencha Touch 1.1.x.
 Will not work with Ext 3.x/4.x, due to differences in Ext data model implementation.
 I plan to port to ExtJs once ExtJs 4.1 is out of Beta.
 * store.sync() doesn't work correctly due to bugs in ST. Please use Ext.data.Model CRUD functions instead
 * will work on SharePoint 2010 only (ListData.svc is available on SP2010 only)
-* requires authenticated users: ListData.svc is not allowed for anonymous users
+* requires authenticated users: using ListData.svc is not allowed for anonymous users even if the site permits anonymous users.
-*

-## <a name="soapproxy"/>SoapProxy for SharePoint
+## <a name="soapproxy"/>SharePoint SoapProxy
-Ext.ux.SP.SoapProxy is an Soap proxy for Sencha Touch.
-It allows Sencha Touch apps access SharePoint data using the SharePoint WebServices service.
+Ext.ux.SP.SoapProxy is an SOAP proxy for Sencha Touch.
+It allows Sencha Touch apps access to SharePoint data using the SharePoint WebServices service.
 Read operations are based on the [GetListItems](http://msdn.microsoft.com/en-us/library/websvclists.lists.getlistitems.aspx) method of Lists.asmx.
 Create, Update and Delere operations use the [UpdateListItems](http://msdn.microsoft.com/en-us/library/websvclists.lists.updatelistitems.aspx) method.

 Ext.ux.SP.SoapProxy features: